NatashaL/screenshot-service/README.md

 # screenshot-service
-A Python based scalable back-end service using RabbitMQ's pika
+A Python based scalable back-end service using RabbitMQ's pika library.

 #####How to:
 - Start the reader component: <br/>